FrontEnd-ro/frontend.ro/functions/README.md

 ## How to provision, deploy and run

+> NOTE: the instructions below are for doing these steps manually.
+We also set up GitHub Actions that automatically handle **building** and **pushing** the image to the Elastic Container Registry. (see `diplomaScreenshot.yml`)

 **0. Log into AWS with the correct IAM user and switch to `eu-central-1`**

 **1. Create a new repository**